Three Reasons Cookbook Publishers Are Embracing Digital

 Syndicating content to companies in search of recipes is just the beginning when it comes to fresh revenue streams for cookbook publishers.
 As shoppable recipe content continues to gain traction as a valuable, engaging marketing tool for both grocery retailers and guided cooking systems, the possibility of affiliate revenue share and percentage of basket value is an attractive prospect for publishers who want to re-monetise their cookbook content.
 Not only that, but there is potential to link to relevant books and related products, increasing both brand awareness and sales and bringing the marketing strategy full circle.

 The cookbook publishers we work with are placing innovation at their core.
 They have long-since mastered content and supplying readers with the content they desire and are keen to conquer the digital world in a similar way.
 By tapping into new and emerging ecosystems, cookbook publishers are on the cusp of doing just that.
 Not only that, but they are reaping the rewards, from increased brand awareness and fresh revenue streams to long-tail monetisation of their back catalogues.
 Recipes are a hot commodity right now, with everyone from Walmart to GE in search of digital recipe content at scale, while also creating partnerships with recipe websites and apps.
 Publishers considering innovation might ask 'What's the point when we're competing with technology giants?' but technology giants are crying out for recipe content.
-Cookbook publishers that position themselves as early adopters in this space can expect to benefit from a captive audience with an immediate need for digital recipe content.
+Cookbook publishers that position themselves as a partner rather than a competitor in this space can expect to benefit from a captive audience with an immediate need for digital recipe content.